 Be Well Informed is designed to help private well water owners understand their water test results.
 If their well water contains pollutants, the Be Well Informed application provides information about health concerns and water treatment choices relevant to their state, tribe, territory, or locality.
 This information is easily accessible through a simple, open-access web application.

 The U.S. government estimates that more than 13 million American households rely on private wells for drinking water (U.S. Census American Housing Survey 2017).
 These wells are generally subject to little or no government regulation, making it essential that their owners understand how to test for and treat potential contaminants in their well water.

-To date, Massachusetts, Michigan, New Hampshire, and Wyoming, as well as Wake County, North Carolina, have officially adopted and tailored the tool to their jurisdictions.
-Other states, including Arizona, Minnesota, Vermont, and Virginia, are testing the application and expect to publish their information to the app in the future.
+The New Hampshire Department of Environmental Services (NHDES) developed the initial Be Well Informed application with funding support from the Centers for Disease Control.
+NHDES then worked with E-Enterprise to modify the tool and make it available as a customizable shared service.
+To date, Alaska, Arizona, Massachusetts, Maryland, Michigan, New Hampshire, North Carolina, South Carolina, Virginia, West Virginia, and Wyoming, as well as Wake County, North Carolina, have officially adopted and tailored the tool to their jurisdictions.
+Other states, including Minnesota and Vermont, are testing the application and expect to publish their information to the application in the future.